shuLhan/gorankusu/README.md

-# Trunks
+# Gorankusu

-Trunks is a Go library that provide HTTP service with web user interface to test HTTP and/or WebSocket endpoints and for load testing HTTP endpoints.
+Gorankusu is a Go library that provide HTTP service with web user interface to test HTTP and/or WebSocket endpoints and for load testing HTTP endpoints.

 For testing HTTP endpoints it use the